 Princess Seams - In Conclusion

-Once you have mastered princess seams and fitted your pattern to suit your own figure you will have a pattern and design that is really fit for the next ball.
-There is no need to feel like the ugly sister!
-Your gown will fit like a dream and you will be the belle of the ball wearing a beautifully made garment following the princess line.
+Once you have mastered princess seams and fitted your pattern to suit your own figure you will have a pattern and design that is fit for a ball.
+Your gown will fit like a dream, and you will be the belle of the ball wearing a beautifully made garment following the princess line.

 - Sewing Basics - Sewing machine, needle, thread, pins